 The underlying Greek verb is ἐσήμανεν (esēmanen), from the root σημαίνω (sēmainō).
 It literally means “to indicate,” “to make known,” “to give a sign,” “to point out,” or “to communicate by signs/symbols.”

-The key and the unlocking are symbolic of God's Divine permission.The two witnesses are not killed until the end of the 70th week - this is supported below.
+The key and the unlocking are symbolic of God's Divine permission.The two witnesses are not killed until the end of the 70th week (second and third woes) - this is supported below.
 They come on the scene at the midpoint and are given authority for 1,260 days.
 They're preaching, defending themselves with fire from their mouths, controlling the weather, etc. during the second half of the 70th week in the presence of the Antichrist.

 Your statement above places the two witnesses in the first half of the 70th week when Israel is at relative peace.
 You're claiming that the witnesses come into play before Israel even begins their daily sacrifices again.